JohnGorter/webpack/_slides/3. Webpack merge/intro.md

 ---
 ### Single file merging
-Use switches to set different settings for different environments, export the merge result of the common and specific configurations.
+Use switches to set different settings for different environments, export the merge result of the common and specific configurations

-Example:
+Example

 ---
 ### Single file merging example